haziz09/wiim-now-playing/docs/PLAN.md

   - [ ] Add a virtual keyboard to the client for touchscreen?
   - [ ] Create ...

-- [ ] Solution will run on multiple enviroments, i.e. windows using a desktop browser and Raspberry Pi.
+- [x] Solution will run on multiple enviroments, i.e. windows using a desktop browser and Raspberry Pi OS (Lite).
-- [ ] Solution will run on a Raspberry Pi with touch screen attached (DSI)
+- [x] Solution will run on a Raspberry Pi with touch screen attached (DSI)
-- [ ] Create a Raspberry Pi with touch screen that loads a browser in kiosk mode, loading the app by default.
+- [x] Create a Raspberry Pi with touch screen that loads a browser in kiosk mode, loading the app by default.
-  - Raspberry Pi OS lite?
+  - Raspberry Pi OS (Bullseye Lite)
+    - Disable screensaver and lock screen
-  - Screen enable
+  - Touchscreen enabled
-  - Run Chrome in kiosk mode
+  - Autorun Chrome in kiosk mode
+  - Autorun node.js